Last Updated: June 26, 2024

 Sarandon started her film career with a major role in 1970's "Joe."
 She played a teen who becomes involved with drugs and degeneracy.
 In the early 70s, she continued her acting career with roles in soap operas such as "A World Apart" and "Search for Tomorrow."
 In the mid-'70s, Susan returned to film when she joined the cast of "The Rocky Horror Picture Show."
 This film led to a leading role for Sarandon in "The Great Waldo Pepper" and "Pretty Baby."
 By the early 80s, she was earning Academy Award nominations for roles in movies like "Atlantic City."

 Sarandon then raised eyebrows when she appeared in the erotic horror film "The Hunger," in which she filmed a lesbian sex scene with Catherine Deneuve.
 Towards the end of the 80s, she appeared in "The Witches of Eastwick," which received positive reviews from critics.
-While Sarandon was clearly making a name for herself in the film industry, she truly put herself on the map 1988 with a critically-acclaimed performance in "Bill Durham."
+While Sarandon was clearly making a name for herself in the film industry, she truly put herself on the map in 1988 with a critically acclaimed performance in "Bill Durham."
 The film was also a commercial success at the box office.

 Success

 Sarandon continued to wow critics with a number of roles in the 90s.
 She was nominated for Best Actress after her performance in "Thelma & Louise," a cult-classic film that is still popular today.
 She was nominated once again for Best Actress after performances in "Lorenzo's Oil" and "The Client" before finally taking home the award in 1995 for her role in "Dead Man Walking."
-In the film, she played a nun who visits a murderer who has been sentenced to the death sentence.
+In the film, she plays a nun who visits a murderer who has been sentenced to the death sentence.

 During the 90s, Sarandon also appeared in films like "White Palace," "Stepmom," "Little Women," "Anywhere But Here," and "Cradle Will Rock."
 In the 2000s, Susan continued to be a major force in Hollywood with roles in movies like "Igby Goes Down," "Bernard and Doris," "The Banger Sisters," "Shall We Dance," "Alfie," "Romance & Cigarettes," "Elizabethtown," and "Enchanted."